• Skip to primary navigation

 • Mac

-How to Scan Files and Folders for Virus In Windows 10
+How to Scan Files/Folders for Virus In Windows 11/10

-Scan Files and Folders for Virus In Windows 10
+Manually Scan Files/Folders for Virus In Windows 11/10

-The Custom Scan feature in Windows Security can also be used to Scan Files and Folders located in USB Flash Drivers and Storage Drives attached to your computer.
+The Custom Scan feature in Windows Security can also be used to scan files/folders located in USB Flash Drives and External storage drives attached to the computer.

-1. Manually Scan File or Folder for Virus
+1. Scan File/Folder for Virus Using Microsoft Defender

-If no third party antivirus software is installed on your computer, you should be able to scan any file or folder for malware by right-clicking on it.
+If no third-party antivirus program is installed on the computer, you should can scan any file/folder for malware by right-clicking on the file and selecting Scan with Microsoft Defender option.

 1. Locate the File/Folder that you want to scan for virus or malware.